zquestz/docker-bitcoin/README.md

 By default, Docker runs all containers on a private bridge network.
 This means that you are unable to access the RPC port (8332) necessary to run `bitcoin-cli` commands.

-There are several methods to run `bitclin-cli` against a running `bitcoind` container.
+There are several methods to run `bitcoin-cli` against a running `bitcoind` container.
 The easiest is to simply let your `bitcoin-cli` container share networking with your `bitcoind` container:

 ```
-$ docker run -d --rm --name bitcoind -v bitcoin-data:/data zquestz/bitcoin-abc
+$ docker run -d --rm --name bitcoind -v bitcoin-data:/data zquestz/bitcoin-cash-node
-$ docker run --rm --network container:bitcoind zquestz/bitcoin-abc bitcoin-cli getinfo
+$ docker run --rm --network container:bitcoind zquestz/bitcoin-cash-node bitcoin-cli getinfo
 ```

 If you plan on exposing the RPC port to multiple containers (for example, if you are developing an application which communicates with the RPC port directly), you probably want to consider creating a [user-defined network](https://docs.docker.com/engine/userguide/networking/).
-You can then use this network for both your `bitcoind` and `bitclin-cli` containers, passing `-rpcconnect` to specify the hostname of your `bitcoind` container:
+You can then use this network for both your `bitcoind` and `bitcoin-cli` containers, passing `-rpcconnect` to specify the hostname of your `bitcoind` container:

 ```
 $ docker network create bitcoin
-$ docker run -d --rm --name bitcoind -v bitcoin-data:/data --network bitcoin zquestz/bitcoin-abc
+$ docker run -d --rm --name bitcoind -v bitcoin-data:/data --network bitcoin zquestz/bitcoin-cash-node
-$ docker run --rm --network bitcoin zquestz/bitcoin-abc bitcoin-cli -rpcconnect=bitcoind getinfo
+$ docker run --rm --network bitcoin zquestz/bitcoin-cash-node bitcoin-cli -rpcconnect=bitcoind getinfo
 ```

 ### Kubernetes Configs